-Other geometry types used in simple feature data include POINT, to display elements such as a pin on a map that represents a single location.
-For example, the map in Figure 4-2 uses POINT data to show a single electrical vehicle charging station in Wyoming.
+Other geometry types used in simple features data include POINT, to display elements such as a pin on a map that represents a single location.
+For example, the map in Figure 4-2 uses POINT data to show a single electric vehicle charging station in Wyoming.

 [F04002.pdf]